 - Get at least 7-8 hours of quality sleep each night.
 Sleep is very important in the healing process.

 - Antimicrobial Herbs: You might also need to add herbs to your diet or take them as a supplement like berberine, grapefruit seed extract, oregano, garlic and ginger.

-Just like any health condition it is important to take a personalized approach to your treatment plan.
-For help to determine the root cause of your symptoms and get you back to your best self, come see me at CentreSpringMD.
+Just like any health condition, it is important to take a personalized approach to your treatment plan through functional medicine in Atlanta.
+For help determining the root cause of your symptoms and get you back to your best self, come see me at CentreSpringMD.

 To Optimal Health,

 |Christina Connors Grace is a certified family nurse practitioner and registered nurse.
 She brings a passionate, caring approach to patient care with a wealth of experience in women’s and family medicine.|